holmjohnii/weworked-api/resources/timesheets.md

 | tasks      | An array of timesheet task objects associated to a particular day on the timesheet.  |
 | clockInOut        | An array of clock objects associated to a particular day on the timesheet.  |

-## The timesheet task object attribues:
+## The timesheet task object attributes:
 | Attribute  | Description   |
 | ---------- | ------------- |
 | hrsWorkedId    | The unique identifier of the timesheet entry.  |